kennynahh/uw-reality-labs/README.md

 The interactions between the lenses and the user can often make or break the experience of a lot of consumer VR headsets.
 Popular consumer VR products like the [Valve Index](https://www.valvesoftware.com/en/index/deep-dive/) have fully adjustable lens interpupilary distance (IPD), as well as adjustable eye relief (distance of the lenses from the user's eyes).
 This makes this product much more accessible to a wide range of users, and serves to be more comfortable for individuals sensitiive to such changes.
 However, the further the lenses are from the user's eyes, the smaller the field of view (FoV) is, (given the lenses stay the same size) - and this is why it is especially important that the VR headset sits at a reasonable length from the user's face.

 The issues regarding comfort go further.
 The [vergence-accommodation conflict](https://en.wikipedia.org/wiki/Vergence-accommodation_conflict) is one phenomenon that VR researchers have been working to solve for many years.
-It occurs when a user perceives an object in VR to be a certain distance away, but the user's eyes are focused at a a different distance, due to the lenses in the VR headset only being able to show one fixed focal distance (the distance between the user and the object of focus).
+It occurs when a user perceives an object in VR to be a certain distance away, but the user's eyes are focused at a a different distance, due to the lenses in the VR headset only being able to show one fixed focal distance (the distance between the user and the virtual object of focus).
 This focal distance is said to be at around 2m for most consumer VR headets today, meaning that any object closer than or further than 2m away in a virtual scene will look blurry and be unable to focus on naturally.
 This can cause eye strain and motion sickness, which is likely a deal-breaker for many would-be new VR users.

 <p align="middle">
   <img src="images/Vergence-Accommodation_Conflict_Diagram.jpg" width="500" height="auto" alt="Vergence-accommodation conflict diagram." style="background-color:white;"/>